-Volunteers workers have a contract and they are entitled to the same rest breaks and holiday under the Working Time Regulations as employees (although holiday is effectively unpaid, as they do not receive pay on a working day).
+Voluntary workers have a contract and they are entitled to the same rest breaks and holiday under the Working Time Regulations 1998 as employees (although holiday is effectively unpaid, as they do not receive pay on a working day).

 Unlike volunteers, voluntary workers come within the Equality Act 2010, so they can claim discrimination.
 This means that you could only limit your use of voluntary workers to only Christians if there is an occupational requirement for a Christian.

 Voluntary workers are entitled to certain benefits volunteers are not, such as certain subsistence and accommodation.